Bronze Goldminer Statue - Contribution to Villa Rica Main Street - News & Views

 The award of $1,500 was made to ARC Carroll County in support of art-related programs of the Richards Respite Home, which serves adults with developmental disabilities.
 In addition to funding for art projects, the Coalition sponsored membership in VSA Arts of Georgia to provide opportunities for artistic and cultural experiences for the Home’s members.

-For more information about the Villa Rica Arts Coalition, you can visit www.facebook.com/VillaRicaArts/ or email Hallie atartsinvillarica@gmail.com
+For more information about the Villa Rica Arts Coalition, you can visit www.facebook.com/VillaRicaArts/ or email Hallie at artsinvillarica@gmail.com

 Leave a Comment